 Lower your cholesterol safely and effectively without side effects.

 How To Recognize the Symptoms of a Mini Stroke

 The symptoms of a mini stroke can be quite similar to those of a full stroke, and as such it is important to seek medical attention right away to determine the extent of the condition.

-FACT: If you have suffered a mini stroke you are at risk of having a stroke in the future.
+FACT: If you have suffered a mini stroke you are at a much greater risk of having a stroke in the future.